Reduction systems and degree bounds for integration: Prerequisites and notation

 \subsection{Risch--Norman algorithm}

-In short, the approach of the Risch--Norman algorithm for computing an explicit antiderivative relies on making an appropriate ansatz and matching its derivative to the given integrand.
+In short, given $f \in F$, the approach of the Risch--Norman algorithm for computing an explicit antiderivative of $f$ relies on making an appropriate ansatz.
+This ansatz is a linear combination of expressions in $F$ or in extensions of $F$, whose derivatives lie in $F$.
+Then, the derivative of the ansatz is matched to $f$ by coefficient comparison.
 Both the effectiveness and the computational effort depend on the details of the ansatz, i.e.\ how accurately it predicts the structure of the antiderivative.

 Choosing an ansatz is based on refinements of Liouville's Theorem.
-Let $(F,\Der)$ and $\tilde{\Der}$ as above and consider an integrand $f \in F^*$.
+Let $(F,\Der)$ and $\tilde{\Der}$ as in Definition~\ref{def:denominator} and consider an integrand $f \in F^*$.
 Then, a structure theorem given by Bronstein (see Thm.~10.2.1 in \cite{Bronstein} resp.\ Thm.~1 in \cite{BronsteinParallel}) justifies an ansatz of the form